What causes Peyronie's disease and how can it be treated?

 Patients with Peyronie’s disease who already suffer from ED may be treated with a penile implant.
 These implants straighten the penis and also treat the ED.

-Patients undergoing any surgical treatment for Peyronie’s disease are advised to avoid having sex for six weeks after surgery.
+Patients undergoing any surgical treatment for Peyronie’s disease are advised to avoid having sex for at least 6 weeks after surgery to allow it to heal.

 In addition to surgical treatments, a new drug called Xiaflex has undergone trials for the treatment of Peyronie's disease.
 It is currently approved in the US for the treatment of Peyronie’s disease, although is currently unlicensed in the UK.